Spain Non-Lucrative Visa Requirements: What You Need to Know

 Health Insurance Requirements

 Standard travel insurance won’t work here.
-Part of the Non-Lucrative Visa Spain cost is the purchase of a private health insurance policy from an authorized Spanish insurer – Sanitas and Adeslas are the most common choices.
+Part of the Non-Lucrative Visa Spain cost is the purchase of a private health insurance policy from an authorized Spanish insurer – Sanitas, Adeslas, Asisa, and DKV are the most commonly accepted choices.

 The policy must meet specific criteria: